MashedD/quake-config/README.md

     - optionally: `pak2.pak`: [Fullbright patches](https://github.com/c-d-a/q1fbfix): when using different models it might be best to move `progs` folder from here or keep it high in paks order (low number)
     - `pak3.pak`: [Lits and vis files](https://quakewiki.org/wiki/External_Lit_And_Vis_Files)
     - `pak4.pak`: [Sound Bulb](https://www.slipseer.com/index.php?resources/quake-sound-bulb-higher-quality-audio-for-quake-1.110/)
-    - `pak5.pak`: `sound/player/axhit2.wav` from [Mindgrid Sounds](https://gfx.quakeworld.nu/details/384/mindgridaudio-high-resolution-quake-1-sounds/)
+    - `pak5.pak`: `sound/player/axhit2.wav` from [Mindgrid Sounds](https://gfx.quakeworld.nu/details/384/mindgridaudio-high-resolution-quake-1-sounds/) or optionally all sounds from there except for `demon` folder
     - optionally: `pak6.pak`: [Quake 100% Nightmare demos](https://speeddemosarchive.com/quake/): use Dzip from SpeedDemosArchive site to extract compressed (.dz) demo.
 In case you've downloaded all_5716.dz Dzip should extract .pak file from it that contains all demos.
 Add to `autoexec.cfg`: `playdemo start` and `cl_startdemos 1`.
-Note that demo for e2m6 is incompatible with Enhanced version
+Note that demo for `e2m6` is incompatible with Enhanced version
     - optionally: `pak7.pak`: [Greenwood's mild model pack](https://alkalinequake.wordpress.com/files-links/)
     - optionally: `progs.dat`: [CleanFixedQuakeC](https://github.com/Jason2Brownlee/QuakeCGPL)
     - `music`: make sure you have this folder with `track02-track11.{mp3,ogg}` in there (not all Quake releases have music by default)